Original issue discount

 Original Issue Discount (OID) is a type of interest that is not payable as it accrues.
 OID is normally created when a debt, usually a bond, is issued at a discount.
 In effect, selling a bond at a discount converts stated principal into a return on investment, or interest.
 The accurate determination of principal and interest is necessary in United States tax law to determine the basis of property and to determine whether an amount paid is deductible and includible as interest, or simply a nontaxable debt repayment.

-Example original issue discount
+Example

 Most loans require interest payments.
 Loans that require inadequate or no interest payments bear original issue discount.
-Whether interest is adequate is determined with reference to the applicable federal rate (AFR).
+In the United States, whether interest is adequate is determined with reference to the applicable federal rate (AFR).
 Under the Internal Revenue Code, original issue discounts on debt instruments are taxed each year, even though the debt may not be repaid until a later date.
 The tax system will impute an interest rate on the loan.
 The rules for calculating the original issue discount utilize a compounding interest formula, with the principal recalculated every six months.
 Section 1272(a) of the tax code requires that the Original Issue Discount is includible in the lender's taxable income at the end of each tax year, or part of the tax year if the loan was not owned for the full year.